howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

 1. **Individual Rights**: Individuals have certain rights regarding their personal data, including the right to access their data, the right to request corrections or deletions ("the right to be forgotten"), the right to object to certain uses of their data, and the right to data portability (the ability to transfer their data from one organization to another).
 1. **Data Integrity**: Personal data should be accurate, complete, up-to-date, and trustworthy throughout its lifecycle.
 The core principles of data integrity include consistency across systems, authenticity verification, and non-repudiation mechanisms.
 1. **Accountability**: Organizations are responsible for complying with data privacy laws and demonstrating compliance.
+Organizations are also accountable for any downstream entities with which they may share personal data for a specific defined purpose.
+Companies must also ensure they monitor and periodically audit third parties with which they share personal data.
 This may involve conducting privacy impact assessments, appointing a data protection officer, and maintaining records of data processing activities.
 1. **Recordkeeping**: Maintain accurate logs of consumers' profiles, data decisions, and data usage, including sales and marketing campaigns and instances of data disclosure to third parties.